 THE RIME OF THE ANCIENT ISLAND

-The first European explorer, Juan Rodríguez Cabrillo, arrived on 7 October, 1542 and, naming it San Salvador, claimed it for Spain.
-In 1602 another Spanish explorer, Sebastián Vizcaíno, again “discovered” the island, this time naming it Santa Catalina in recognition of the Eve of Saint Catherine’s Day (24 November), on which he arrived.
-The Spanish lacked the ability to prevent other nations from using the island and for centuries Aleut, American and Russian otter hunters, luckless gold prospectors, and smugglers used the islands for their own purposes, decimating the Pimugnans with disease and deliberate killings.
+The first European explorer, Juan Rodríguez Cabrillo, arrived on 7 October 1542 and, naming it San Salvador, claimed it for Spain.
+In 1602, another Spanish explorer, Sebastián Vizcaíno, again “discovered” the island, this time naming it Santa Catalina in recognition of the Eve of Saint Catherine’s Day (24 November), on which he arrived.
+The Spanish lacked the ability to prevent other nations from using the island and for centuries Aleut, American and Russian otter hunters, luckless gold prospectors, and smugglers all used the islands for their own purposes, decimating the Pimuvit with disease and murder.

 After the end of the Civil War, a few ranchers began to move to the island.
 Real estate developer George Shatto was the first to capitalize on the island’s potential as a tourist destination.
 After buying the island from the Lick estate, Shatto built the island’s first hotel, Hotel Metropole, and a pier.
 His sister-in-law, Etta Whitney, came up with the name Avalon, taken from Alfred, Lord Tennyson‘s poem “Idylls of the King.”
 Shatto soon defaulted on his loan and ownership returned to the Lick estate.

 THE SANTA CATALINA ISLAND COMPANY